Antonov An-14: Design

 A high-wing plane with struts, all variants except the An-14M are powered by two Ivchenko AI-14 air-cooled nine-cylinder radial engines.
 The strut-braced wing has automatic leading-edge slats and split flaps.
 Twin vertical stabilizers are mounted on the tips of the tail plane in the air stream of the propellers.
 The tricycle landing gear was not retractable in the original variant but could be fitted with skis for winter use.
 Short sponsons serve to mount the main gear.
-The fuselage is an all-metal semi-monocoquie design.
+The fuselage is an all-metal semi-monocoque design.